tensorflow/models/official/projects/rngdet/README.md

 python run_test.py -ckpt ./CKPT_DIR_NAME
 ```

-To evaluate all images in the test dataset, and see score for each images,
+To evaluate all images in the test dataset, and see score(P-P, P-R, R-F) for each images,

 ```
 python run_test_all.py -ckpt ./CKPT_DIR_NAME